dialog-semiconductor/BLE_SDK6_examples/connectivity/coexistance_demo/Readme.md

    	wlan_coex_gpio_cfg();
 	#endif
 	```
 7. Now the COEX feature is enabled in the project.
 A final step is required in order to access the API from application level.
-The following modifications are required in the user_empty_peripheral_template.c file or the corresponding user file that holds the user application.
+The following modifications are required in the corresponding user file that holds the user application.
 	- Add the required include files, wlan_coex.h and lld.h in the Include Files section.
 	```c
 	#if (WLAN_COEX_ENABLED)